open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ### Set the instrumentation version and OpenTelemetry schema URL

 Always set the instrumentation library version on the `Instrumenter`.
 You can do this by calling the `setInstrumentationVersion()` method on the `InstrumenterBuilder`.
-By setting the version, you let users to identify which version of your instrumentation produced the telemetry.
+By setting the version, you let users identify which version of your instrumentation produced the telemetry.

 If the `Instrumenter` adheres to a specific OpenTelemetry schema, you can set the schema URL using the `setSchemaUrl()` method on the `InstrumenterBuilder`.
 To learn more about the OpenTelemetry